afomera/devise-bootstrapped/README.md

 ## Usage

 To use the Bootstrap views generator you'll want to have Devise installed per normal installation.
-Once you have installed Devise and generated your user model you can generate the views with:
+Once you've installed Devise and generated your user model you can generate the views with:

 ```bash
 rails generate devise:views:bootstrap-form